 When you create an outline, you often end up tweaking or changing the title of your webinar.
 You actually create better headlines that way.

 You write stronger copy for your ads, registration pages and on-boarding emails.
-If you don’t know how to write on-boarding emails (emails that you send out to get people to show up live, check out this blog post I wrote earlier).
+If you don’t know how to write on-boarding emails (emails that you send out to get people to show up live, check out this blog post I wrote earlier and this one on designing the perfect webinar invitation email).

 Know that you don’t have to give away a ton of information on the webinar.
 This will only end up confusing people.
 Plan your content in such a manner that you take people from point A to point B easily and add value in the process.